(updated April 2022)

 An assessment of the quality of the Assistant Professor's scholarship and research, both published and unpublished, obtained through critical review by at least two senior members of the department.

-A Chair's letter which must characterize the tenor of the full departmental discussion, indicating any areas of concern and of possible dissent.
+A Chair's letter must characterize the tenor of the full departmental discussion, indicating any areas of concern and of possible dissent.
 If the sense of the department discussion was that of unanimous support for the review, the Chair should so indicate.

-Finally, there should be a clear statement of the candidate's progress towards tenure and recommendation as to reappointment after the fourth year.
+Finally, there should be a clear statement of the candidate's progress towards tenure and a recommendation as to reappointment after the fourth year.

 7. In some instances, the department may also wish to request outside evaluations from recognized experts in the candidate's field.
 While such evaluations are not required, they may well prove valuable, particularly in cases in which the progress of the Assistant Professor's scholarship is in serious question.

 8. Following approval by the Divisional Dean, a summary of the committee report, in the form of a letter of advice characterizing its reception by the tenured faculty, must be given to the candidate and discussed with him or her by the Chair.
 The candidate must sign the letter to indicate that he or she has read it and discussed it with the Chair.
 This summary must cover both strengths and weaknesses of the candidate's performance to that time.

 "This is a letter of advice; regardless of the merits for reappointment at this time, it does not constitute a guarantee of tenure."